bford5/Lief-Project-Lifecycle-Review/README.md

-Unless explicitly stated otherwise, all documentation files in this repository, or named herien, are © 2025 Brandon Ford & Lief Technologies LLC.
+Unless explicitly stated otherwise, all documentation files in this repository, or named herein, are © 2025 Brandon Ford & Lief Technologies LLC.
 All rights reserved.

 You may view these files on GitHub for personal/reference use, but any reproduction, redistribution, or commercial use requires prior written permission.